Tempita Vihara: Soldara Vihara (Storied Temples)

 Among these, except Ketapitiya, all the others are located on the right side of the Kandy Road (while travelling from Colombo to Kandy) and in close proximity to the old Kandy Road connecting Sabaragamuwa.
 Poththapitiya, with its unique architectural creations amidst the Ketapitiya Raja Maha Viharaya (ancient temple) and several other temples is located at the Ketapitiya junction along the Kadugannawa road.
 The soldara vihara constructed within a special geographic region with special architectural features is a wonderful architectural creation.

-These temples rising upward with the wooden floor on high arches as the ground are magnificent in appearance; spacious and are rectangular in shape.
-While the upper floor with the Buddha image is also spacious, it has a four-faceted roof of the Kandyan Era or a twin-skewed four faceted roof.
+These temples are characterized by their high wooden floors on arches, offering spacious and rectangular designs typical of the period.
+While the upper floor with the Buddha image is also spacious, it has a four-faceted roof of the Kandyan Era or a twin-skewed four-faceted roof.